Welcome to today's edition of the Rush 24-7 podcast.

 Here's another example of the countering violent extremism program and its impact.

-This morning on Fox and Friends, uh correspondent Griff Jenkins spoke with the gun owner.
+This morning on Fox and Friends, correspondent Griff Jenkins spoke with the gun owner, the gun shop owner, Lotus Gunworks.

-The gun shop owner, Lotus Gunworks, his name is Robbie Abel, about having reported Orlando terrorists, uh, or Omar Sidicki, Mateen, law enforcement authorities several weeks ago.
+His name is Robbie Abel, about having reported Orlando terrorists or Omar Siddiqui Mateen to law enforcement authorities several weeks ago.

-Several the more we're learning, we're learning that all kinds it was on the is in the FBI watch list, two of them, I think.
+The more we're learning, we're learning that all kinds, it was on the, it was in the FBI watch list, two of them, I think, at least two instances maybe.

-It was it was clearly situation where this guy was was known.
+It was clearly a situation where this guy was known.

 He was people aware of him.